Editing a form field

 Display-Formatters are snippets of JavaScript code, typically used to format the value of a form field.
 They usually take the form of one-liners of JavaScript.

-The formatter allows you to customize the display of a column value in the data table, e.g. for rounding, converting units of measurement, apply correction factors.
+The formatter allows you to customize the display of a column value in the data table, e.g. for rounding, converting units of measurement, applying correction factors.
 You can use formatters to create hyperlinks to certain values.

-Enter a valid Javascript expression.
-For more complex calculations, you can use multiple expressions concated with “;”.
+”.
 The return value of the last expression will be displayed in the data table.

-You can access column-values in the calculation as follows:
+You can access column values in the calculation as follows:

-• this.<relationColumn>.<columnName>: Get the value of the column of a related record (lookup from a child/parent table).
+of a related record (lookup from a child/parent table).
 The relation is determined by the name of the related column.

 The expression entered cannot be syntactically validated by mDIS.
 If there is a syntax error in the expression, you may see the text “ERROR in formatter” in the data table.
-In the console of your browser you will find the error message of the problem.
+In the console of your browser, you will find the error message of the problem.

 The formatter is only used in the display of the data table.
-It is not used in the form or any reports and the displayed value cannot be searched for!
+It is not used in the form or any reports, and the displayed value cannot be searched for!

 Inline calculations with formatters

-Given a vlaue with lots of decimals:
+Given a value with lots of decimals:let this.$value = 5.123499999

-Result displayed is:
+Result displayed is:5.1235

 Conditional formatting of values

-You could highlight values by appending some text to it:
+You could highlight values by appending some text to it:this.$value + (this.top_depth > 4 ? ' (!)' : '')

-The calculated value of the expression can contain JSON strings with HTML snippets, so you could i.e. conditionally format values differently, if they exceed a threshold value:
+The calculated value of the expression can contain JSON strings with HTML snippets, so you could, i.e., conditionally format values differently if they exceed a threshold value:(this.$value > 70 ? '<span style="font-weight:bold">' + this.$value + '</span>' : this.$value)

-If the calculated value of the expression starts with “http”, a link with this target will be created: 'https://igsn.org/' + this.$value
+If the calculated value of the expression starts with “http”, a link with this target will be created:'https://igsn.org/' + this.$value

 On click, the link will be opened in a separate browser tab.

-'<a href="https://igsn.org/"' + this.$value + '>' + this.$value + '</a>'
+tag:'<a href="https://igsn.org/"' + this.$value + '>' + this.$value + '</a>'

 Where are the formatters stored, physically?

-• They are stored in the file system.
+- They are stored in the file system.
 They are editable in the form's JSON file.

-• See oldName Attribute in JSON file in directories dis_templates/forms and dis_templates/default/forms.
+Attribute in JSON file in directoriesdis_templates/forms

-• This Attribute was recycled, obviously, so the whole concept of mDIS formatters is a bit of a "hack".
+. - This Attribute was recycled, obviously, so the whole concept of mDIS formatters is a bit of a "hack".
 You have been warned.

 Standard Text Fields